sshiv5768/-90DayDevops/cl8hnp76403jzrlnv4k8wcfkv.md

 Mostly, it is a project's demand for which language to choose for DevOps.
 However, most people are currently learning the GO programming language for Devops.
 When working on Kubernetes-related projects, Go is useful, and Python is useful when working on automation projects such as CI/CD.
 But that doesn't mean that you have to learn two of them.
 Just choose any of them.

 ## Why Go? 😕
 Both languages have their own use cases, so I don't want to start a comparison war.
 Currently, "Go" is a very popular term in the DevOps world.
-Go is currently trending fourth in most wanted scripting and markup languages, according to a recent [Stackoverflow Survey](https://insights.stackoverflow.com/survey/2021# most-loved-dreaded-and-wanted-language-want).
+Go is currently trending fourth in most wanted scripting and markup languages, according to a recent [Stackoverflow Survey](https://bit.ly/3flv3a0)

  ### Few imp features of GO 🪶
 - It is easy and well-written.